cryptoapi-project/cryptoapi-js/README.md

 ##### Browser

-If you're keeping things super simple, just include [this file](dist/bundles/cryptoapi-lib.js) as a script like so:
+If you're keeping things super simple, just include a file as a script like so:

 ```html
 <script src="node_modules/cryptoapi-lib/dist/bundles/cryptoapi-lib.js"></script>